ARC Raiders Weapon Tier List (Nomadic Envoys 1.29.1)

 What tier placement means in an extraction shooter

 Tier lists in ARC Raiders answer a narrower question than they do in most games.
 The question is not "which weapon is strongest" in some abstract sense.
 The question is "which weapon keeps me alive long enough to extract with my loot."
-A weapon that wins the TTK race in an open field means nothing if it takes three magazines to drop a entity:bastion that rounded the corner behind you.
+A weapon that wins the time-to-kill race in an open field means nothing if it takes three magazines to drop a entity:bastion that rounded the corner behind you.
 A shotgun that prints damage indoors loses every engagement past 25 meters.

 S-tier